RagnarB83/ash-documentation/docs/module_dynamics.rst

 Dynamics via OpenMM_MD
 ######################################################

+Dynamics via **OpenMM_MD** is becoming the recommended way of running molecular dynamics in ASH via any Hamiltonian: QM, MM or QM/MM.
+See :doc:`OpenMM-interface` for details on the **OpenMM_MD** function.

+**Pure MM example:**

 For pure classical forcefield-based MD it is strongly recommended to run the dynamics via the OpenMM library via the ASH **OpenMM_MD** function.
 The reason is that this results in essentially no data transfer between the C++ layer (of OpenMM) and Python layer (of OpenMM and ASH) while this is the case if running via Dynamics_ASE.
-Dynamics via OpenMM_MD requires the system to have been set up using OpenMMTheory and utilizes the OpenMM library for energy, forces and dynamics.
-See :doc:`OpenMM-interface` for details.
 Running OpenMM via the GPU code (if a GPU is available) will allow particularly fast MM dynamics.

-**Pure MM example:**

 .. code-block:: python

 	from ash import *

-	#Fragment
+	#Fragment from XYZ-file
 	frag=Fragment(xyzfile="frag.xyz")
 	#Defining frozen region.
 Taking difference of all-atom region and active region
 	actatoms=[14,15,16]
 	frozen_atoms=listdiff(frag.allatoms,actatoms)
+	#Defining OpenMM object
 	openmmobject = OpenMMTheory(cluster_fragment=frag, ASH_FF_file="Cluster_forcefield.ff", frozen_atoms=frozen_atoms)
+	#Calling OpenMM_MD function
 	OpenMM_MD(fragment=frag, theory=openmmobject, timestep=0.001, simulation_time=2, traj_frequency=10, temperature=300,
 	    integrator='LangevinIntegrator', coupling_frequency=1)

+**QM/MM example:**

-For a QM/MM system that utilizes OpenMMTheory as mm_theory and any QM-theory as qm_theory, it is also possible to use OpenMM_MD to do QM/MM dynamics.
-In this case the QM+PC gradient is used to update the forces of the OpenMM system (as a CustomExternalForce)
+For a QM/MM system that utilizes OpenMMTheory as mm_theory and any QM-theory as qm_theory, it is also possible to use **OpenMM_MD** to do QM/MM dynamics.
+In this case the QM+PC gradient is used to update the forces of the OpenMM system (as a CustomExternalForce).
 This is beneficial if a considerable amount of time of the QM/MM energy+gradient is spent on calculating the MM energy+gradient and then there the reduced data transfer (and unnecessary data conversion) between the Python and C++ layers results in faster MM energy+gradient steps.
 This is only the case if the QM-theory is really cheap (i.e. a semi-empirical method like xTB or AM1, PM3), otherwise the QM energy+gradient will dominate the total cost.
 See :doc:`OpenMM-interface` for details.

-**QM/MM example:**

 .. code-block:: python